 Buying a lute made by www.jminstruments.com is not only affordable but hand made, you can customise your order from many types of lutes available, or buy a cheaper student lute in stock or to order.

-Jminstruments makes instruments based on museum drawings, the inauthentic 'oud-lutes' online claim to be based on a historic example but the barring is closer to the oud, the shape of the bodies don't follow the museum instruments.
-If buying is still too expensive then hiring a lute is available at jminstruments for just £35 per month!
+Jminstruments makes instruments based on museum drawings, the inauthentic online factory-made heavy instruments claim to be based on a historic maker but the barring is closer to the oud.
+If buying is still too expensive then hiring a lute from the lute society UK, mine is number 48, if available.

 Stock lutes for Sale 8 crs Multiribbed Yew Renaissance lute based on Hans Burkholtzer c1596 (KHM NE48)

 Originally inspired by the look, shape and sound of the Sixtus Rauwolf lute played by Jacob Lindberg, it was created to give the look/feel of an original instrument.
 With a multiribbed yew body with old dark and lighter heartwood, one small rib restoration (thus a reduced price), and with a slightly darker/'aged' finish elsewhere, hopefully it's got the ambience of an old/original instrument, dare I say!

 It has a Black Walnut neck and pegbox (as recommended by the Mary Burwell lute Ms) and is cheaper than a veneered neck, less ebony too, the fingerboard is black English Bog Oak an eco-alternative to Ebony, the only ebony used is around the soundboard.
 The pegs and bridge are pearwood with decorative stars carved as seen on another original/ surviving lute by Giovanni Hieber ( Brussels MIM 1561).
 The original rose design, shown here has a roped border, typical of this type of renaissance lute.

 £2625 (case is £558 if required, a must if shipping overseas)

 13crs AND Angelique in one, based on Maler/Elg